torbit/goredis/Readme.md

 **NOTE:** This is a modified version of [redis.go](https://github.com/hoisie/redis.go) by [hoise](https://github.com/hoisie) to support the latest version of go.

-*NOTE:* This project used to be called as redis.go.
-It is now changed to *goredis* because of [this](https://groups.google.com/forum/?fromgroups#!topic/golang-nuts/dnOK9j5Fvn4).
+**NOTE:** This project was called redis.go and renamed to *goredis* because of [this](https://groups.google.com/forum/?fromgroups#!topic/golang-nuts/dnOK9j5Fvn4).
 (In short, we can no longer use package names end in .go.)

 This package supports the latest release of Go.

-redis.go is a client for the [redis](http://github.com/antirez/redis) key-value store.
+goredis is a client for the [redis](http://github.com/antirez/redis) key-value store.

 Some features include: